WeTransfer/UINotifications/README.md

 #### Xcode

-To add Mocker as a [dependency](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) to your Xcode project, select *File > Swift Packages > Add Package Dependency* and enter the repository URL.
+To add UINotifications as a [dependency](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) to your Xcode project, select *File > Swift Packages > Add Package Dependency* and enter the repository URL.

 ### Carthage